Taking advantage of free night certificates is one of the essential ways to maximize value from a hotel loyalty program.

 1. Amex Bonvoy Credit Cards: Anniversary Free Night Award Worth 35,000 Points

 The easiest way for Canadians to earn annual Free Night Awards is through the Canadian-issued Amex Bonvoy credit cards:

-- American Express Marriott Bonvoy Card: Anniversary Free Night Award worth 35,000 Bonvoy points
+- Marriott Bonvoy American Express Card: Anniversary Free Night Award worth 35,000 Bonvoy points

-- American Express Marriott Bonvoy Business Card: Anniversary Free Night Award worth 35,000 Bonvoy points
+- Marriott Bonvoy Business American Express Card: Anniversary Free Night Award worth 35,000 Bonvoy points

 You won’t earn the free night during your first year of holding the card; instead, it’ll be deposited to your Marriott Bonvoy account within 6–8 weeks of renewing the card for a second year, and every year after that in which you continue to hold the card.

 In both instances, it should be relatively easy to recoup the value of the $120 or $150 annual fee you’re paying on the Bonvoy cards.
-Personally, I aim for a cash value of $300+ (CAD) when redeeming my 35,000-point Free Night Awards.

 2. Amex US & Chase Bonvoy Credit Cards: Anniversary Free Night Award Worth 35,000–50,000 Points